Ryan Parker Knox and Bryn Booth. Photo by Tim Fuller ©2026

 generous gifts from Susan Dick and Donna Rudolph

-Deanna Fitzgerald (Lighting Design) is a member of United Scenic Artists whose lighting design credits include theatre, dance, opera, circus-themed, puppets, architectural lighting and more.
-She is a yoga and meditation teacher, and conducts classes and workshops focused on using these and other “quietive” practices to aid creative process.
-Deanna is the author of The Heart of Light, published in January 2022.
-She now resides in New England, where she is she is the Dean of the School of Fine Arts at the University of Connecticut.
-Deanna has been smitten with her Rogue family since 2014 when she designed their extraordinary creation, Jerusalem, and has since designed a couple dozen Rogue productions, including some of these favorites of hers: The Left Hand of Darkness, Sweat, The Curious Incident of the Dog in the Night-Time, Penelope, The Secret in the Wings, Mary Shelley’s Frankenstein, Beauty Queen of Leenane, Celia A Slave, Tales from the Jazz Age, and The Picture of Dorian Gray.
+Deanna Fitzgerald (Lighting Design) is a member of United Scenic Artists and her lighting design credits include theatre, dance, opera, circus-themed, puppets, architectural lighting and more.
+She is a yoga and meditation teacher, and conducts workshops focused on using “quietive” practices to aid creative process.
+Deanna is the author of The Heart of Light (2022).
+She now resides in New England, where she is the Dean of the School of Fine Arts at U-CONN.
+Deanna has been smitten with her Rogue family since 2014 when she designed their extraordinary creation, Jerusalem, and has since designed a couple dozen Rogue productions, including these favorites: The Left Hand of Darkness, Sweat, The Curious Incident of the Dog in the Night-Time, Penelope, The Secret in the Wings, Mary Shelley’s Frankenstein, Beauty Queen of Leenane, Celia A Slave, Tales from the Jazz Age, and The Picture of Dorian Gray.
 She is grateful for every moment she gets to spend making things with The Rogue, and for the great friends and lighting collaborators, Shannon Wallace, Peter Bleasby, and Connor Greene, who make it possible for her do that.

 Deanna Fitzgerald’s lighting design is supported in part by